How to Calculate GILTI Tax on Foreign Earnings

 At the same time, an inversion will still carry the same tax consequences as before the TCJA.
 The tax consequences of such a transaction depend upon the level of control of the interposed foreign corporation, which is termed the “surrogate foreign corporation.”
 If the level of control is 80% or more, the foreign corporation is treated as a domestic corporation for all purposes of the tax code.
 If the level of control is less than 80% but at least 60%, the effect is to impose a minimum amount of taxable income for the entity and its related parties, termed the “inversion gain,” for a 10-year period after the inversion is completed.

-Bloomberg Tax Workpapers simplify challenging tax calculations.
-Tax-specific repeatable templates with the latest tax laws give you a strong foundation for new legislation and help improve your entire tax process.
-Our innovative tax solutions can save you time during compliance and provision, enable high-level analysis and planning, and reduce key-person dependencies.
+Bloomberg Tax Workpapers simplify challenging tax calculations such as GILTI.
+These tax-specific, repeatable templates automatically update your calculations with the latest tax laws so you can trust that your calculations are always up to date.
+Our innovative tax solutions can help improve your entire tax process by saving you time during compliance and provision, enabling high-level analysis and corporate tax planning, and reduce key-person dependencies.

 Request a demo to see how Bloomberg Tax Workpapers will work for you.